Alisher0618/IOS/README.md

 # IOS - Operating systems

 ## Introduction
-The goal of the task is to create a shell script for analyzing records of people with proven infection with the coronavirus the disease of COVID-19 in the territory of the Czech Republic.
-The script will filter records and provide basic statistics according to user input.
+The goal of the task is to create a shell script for analyzing records of people with proven infection with the coronavirus disease of COVID-19 in the territory of the Czech Republic.
+The script will filter records and provide basic statistics according to user input

 ## Running
 ```c++